Samuel Nlend

-Samuel Nlend (born 15 March 1995) is a footballer who plays as a forward for Saudi Arabian club Bisha.
-Born in Cameroon, he has represented both Cameroon and the Central African Republic internationally.
+Samuel Nlend (born 15 March 1995) is a footballer who plays as a forward for Bolivian club Los Leones Tunari.
+Born in Cameroon, and a former Cameroon international, he represents the Central African Republic national team.

 Club career

-In August 2016, Nlend signed for Al Ittihad Alexandria Club but was released four days later after testing positive for HIV/AIDS.
+In August 2016, Nlend signed for Al Ittihad Alexandria Club but was released four days later after testing positive for HIV.

 On 1 January 2023, Nlend joined Saudi Arabian club Bisha.

 International career

-Nlend represented the Cameroon national team in 5 friendlies in 2016.
+Nlend represented the Cameroon national team in 6 friendlies from December 2015 to January 2016.
 In 2022, he switched to represent the Central African Republic national team, having gained citizenship.